datenanfragen/website/content/en/contribute.md

         <h1>Donations</h1>
         <p>datarequests.org will always be offered for free.
 But running a project like this obviously costs money.
 And the more money we have available, the more projects relating to data protection we can start and continue.
         <br>As such, we are incredibly grateful for all donations.</p>
         <p>The project is run by <a href="https://www.datarequests.org/verein">Datenanfragen.de e.&nbsp;V.</a>, a public-benefit non-profit from Germany.
-That means that donations donations from individuals and companies from Germany are eligible for tax deduction.
+That means that donations from individuals and companies from Germany are eligible for tax deduction.
 There’s more details on that on the donation page.</p>
         <p>If you want to support us long-term, you can also <a href="https://www.datarequests.org/verein/become-a-member/">become a member</a>.</p>
     </div>
     <div class="clearfix"></div>